 - Tuesday, January 18th @ 1 pm EST – Register here

 Frequently Asked Questions

 Income Tax Responsibility

-Your Tax Status – Nonresidents or Resident as Defined by the IRS
+Determining Your Tax & Residency Status for Tax Purposes – Nonresidents or Resident as Defined by the IRS

 You must first determine how IRS classifies you for tax purposes in order to know which tax form you must file with IRS.
 Initially, IRS considers all F visa holders as nonresidents, as long as they substantially comply with the requirements of their visa.
 However, IRS normally considers F visa holders as residents when they meet the “substantial presence test” for the tax year, and have remained in their F status for more than five calendar years.
 A full calendar year is counted even if the student was in F visa status for one day that year.
 Therefore it is important that you determine your residency status for tax purposes; please keep in mind that this is different than your immigration status.

 You may use the following charts to determine your residency status for tax purposes, please note that these charts were copied from the Internal Revenue Service’s 2015 VITA/TCE Publication 678-S Foreign Students and Scholar Text for use in preparing Tax Year 2021 Returns for Nonresident Aliens.

 Determine whether you are exempt from the Substantial Presence Test.

 If you are NOT exempt, take the Substantial Presence Test.